Respiratory syncytial virus (RSV) vaccines: Canadian Immunization Guide

 - Infants and children whose risk of severe RSV disease intersects with established social and structural health determinants

-- Pregnant or breastfeeding women and pregnant or breastfeeding people
+- Breastfeeding women and people

 - Administration practices